-Self harm
+Self Harm

-The reasons children and teenagers can self-harm are often complicated and will be different for every child or young person.
+The reasons children and teenagers harm themselves are often complicated and will be different for every child or young person.
 Sometimes a child or teenager may not know the reasons they self-harm.
 For many young people, self-harm can feel like a way to cope with difficult feelings or to release tension.
 The physical pain of hurting themselves can feel like a distraction from the emotional pain they're struggling with.